 We are Taz & Jono the creators of Kimberley Yoga Attire.

-We came up with the idea to create our own brand of Yoga Leggings that are designed locally to support local Aboriginal Artists in Derby and to support us to continue to support our diverse and extensive community through Yoga & Meditation.
+We came up with the idea to create a range of Yoga Leggings that are designed locally to support local Aboriginal Artists in Derby and to support us to continue to support our diverse and extensive community through Yoga & Meditation.

 At the time we were purchasing & wearing Yoga wear that did not really resonate with us or the culture that we were practicing yoga and running our business from in Derby, the Kimberley WA.
 We desired to wear yoga gear that had a social impact focus and would support and benefit our local community.
 Kimberley Yoga Attire was born from that moment on.

 We collaborated with Mowanjum Aboriginal Art & Cultural Centre, of which we have a wonderful relationship with, to find designs that celebrate the rich culture of the Kimberley region and to ensure that artists involved were paid appropriately, celebrated & acknowledged.

 All Aboriginal works that feature on our yoga wear are 100% authentic & local.

 You can follow the journey on instagram/@kimberley_yoga_attire

 For any enquiries about this project please contact Taryn on 0400 562124.

 Yoga Desire acknowledges the Traditional Owners of country throughout Australia and recognise their continuing connection to land, waters and culture.
-We pay our respects to their Elders past, present and emerging & recognise Derby, the place where we run our yoga studio as a place of cultural significance for many Aboriginal people.
+We pay our respects to their Elders past, present and emerging & recognise Derby, the place where we run our yoga studio as a place of cultural significance to NYIKINA MANGALA and many other Aboriginal people.
 We choose to practice Yoga & Meditation in a way that is gentle and kind in respect of ourselves, others and the Aboriginal Land that we stand on.